mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

   liftIO $ putMVar mvar msg
 ```

 Using these functions we'll write our first test.
-It'll be useful that we're confident that our application spins up all of the relevant processes it needs to function correctly.
+It's important that we're confident our application spins up all of the relevant processes it needs to function correctly.
 We'll do this by writing by starting our application, checking whether the process is registered and putting the result in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).

 ``` haskell
 -- SPECS